p32929/EasiestdbFlutter/README.md

 ## Contribution
 Lastly, I wanna thank the Flutter team for the amazing framework and tekartik for the sqflite library.
-And thanks to everyone for using it and thanks in advance for contributing...
+And thanks to everyone for using `EasiestSqlFlutter` and thanks in advance to everyone for contributing...

+Also, you might wanna try the Android/Java version of this library from here: https://github.com/p32929/EasiestSqlLibrary